-- an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years. - Mooroolbark College uses the following course [ASCIA e-training course (with 22303vic,or 22300vic or 10313NAT). - [Note: for details about approved staff training modules, refer to chapter 5 of the Anaphylaxis Guidelines.
+- an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.

+Mooroolbark College uses the following training course ASCIA eTraining course (with 22579VIC, or 22578VIC or 10710 NAT).

+Note, for details about approved staff training modules, refer to chapter 5 of the Anaphylaxis Guidelines

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including [first aid officer/first aid training staff member.
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including first aid officer/first aid training staff member.
 Each briefing will address:

+• this policy

-- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.
+- the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.